solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

     }
 ```

-Or use the following to select account with certain program owners:
+Or use the following to select accounts with certain program owners:

 ```
     "accounts_selector" : {